EnterpriseDB/docker-postgresql/README.md

 - PostgreSQL
 - Barman Cloud
-- PostGIS 3.1 (optional, on Debian based images only)
+- PostGIS 3.1 (optional, on UBI based images only)
 - PGAudit

 PostgreSQL is distributed by the PGDG under the [PostgreSQL License](https://www.postgresql.org/about/licence/).